ddhartma/Disaster-Response-Pipeline-Project/README.md

     Almost half of the messages (13036) messages are 'news' messages.
 There are 10634 'direct' and 2358 'social' messages.

-- ***Answer to question 2***: What is the distribution of words-counts for each genre?
+- ***Answer to question 2***: What is the distribution of word-counts for each genre?
 Are there any outliers?

     A word count of the messages gave the following distributions: